Lifestyles of the Rich and Famous (Good Charlotte song): Composition and writing

 Composed in the key of C# major, the basic concept of "Lifestyles of the Rich and Famous" is the global obsession with fame and the way that celebrities are not appreciative of how fortunate they are.

 The lyrics refer to a number of celebrities.
 Johnnie Cochran, a famous attorney who represented (amongst others) stars such as O. J. Simpson, who was acquitted of murdering his ex-wife Nicole Brown, is mentioned in the lines "Well did you know if you were famous you could kill your wife / and there's no such thing as 25 to life / as long as you got the cash to pay for Cochran?"
 A former mayor of Washington, D.C., Marion Barry - who was convicted on drug charges - is also mentioned in the lyrics: "and did you know if you were caught and you were smokin' crack / McDonald's wouldn't even wanna take you back / you could always just run for mayor of D.C."

 The Village Voice writer Anthony Miccio says that the song "cops Burundi drums from 'Lust for Life,' Marion Barry jokes from Chris Rock, and dub-echo effects from Def Leppard's Hysteria.
 If you like all three, the song will make you crap your drawers."

 Music video

 The music video premiered in September 2002 on MTV.
 It features cameo appearances from Tenacious D's Kyle Gass, former 'N Sync singer Chris Kirkpatrick, and Minutemen bassist Mike Watt.
-All three musicians appear in the courtroom scene - Gass plays the prosecutor while Kirkpatrick plays the witness "Chadwick Merryweather Hardy… the Third".
-Watt plays the Jury foreman.
-The dog questioned in the video is Benji & Joel's dog, Ca$hdogg.
-The Southern California rock band Lefty, who had been touring with Good Charlotte also make a cameo appearance.
+All three musicians appear in the courtroom scene - Gass plays the prosecutor while Kirkpatrick plays the witness "Chadwick Merryweather Hardy the Third".
+Watt plays the jury foreman.
+The dog questioned in the video is Benji and Joel's dog, CA$HDOGG.
+The Southern California rock band Lefty, who had been touring with Good Charlotte, also make a cameo appearance.